-A block is a single gCADPlus entity.
-It has a name, optionally a description and can be made up of a few lines and circles, or as complex as (say) a design for a complete courtyard.
+A block is a single gCADPlus entity usually containing many other entities inside it.
+A block has a name, optionally a description and can simply be made up of a few lines and circles, or as complex as (say) a design for a complete courtyard.
+Symbols used to indicate the position of plants in a design are examples of blocks.

 gCADPlus contains many in-built blocks that are reached (and inserted) via the Library drop down menu.